Week 14 NFL score predictions: A guide to best games, more

 Point spread: NO -8 | Matchup quality: 76.4 (of 100)

 Mike Triplett's pick: The Bucs are hoping to beat the Saints three consecutive times for the first time.
 The Saints, meanwhile, are hoping to bounce back from a stunning offensive flop last Thursday night at Dallas.
-That shouldn't be hard to do against a Buccaneers defense that allows 29.6 points per game (third-worst in the NFL), but New Orleans will likely have to contend with some rain and wind.
+That shouldn't be hard to do against a Buccaneers defense that allows 29.6 points per game (third worst in the NFL), but New Orleans will likely have to contend with some rain and wind.
 The Saints also need to do two things they couldn't in their 48-40 loss to Tampa Bay in Week 1: win the turnover battle and stop the Bucs' passing offense, which remains their best asset even after switching to Jameis Winston under center.
 New Orleans can clinch the NFC South with a win and a loss by the Panthers.
 Saints 27, Buccaneers 20

-Jenna Laine's pick: Tampa Bay's front seven has registered 24 sacks since Mark Duffner took over the defense in Week 7, the second-most of any team in that span.
+Jenna Laine's pick: Tampa Bay's front seven has registered 24 sacks since Mark Duffner took over the defense in Week 7, the second most of any team in that span.
 But knowing Drew Brees rarely takes a sack (13 are the fewest in the league) will put an enormous strain on a young secondary that didn't have a single starter finish the game last week.
 The Bucs also haven't been able to sustain a ground game all season, and the Saints feature the NFL's No. 1 rushing defense (75.4 yards per game).
 They won't be able to keep Brees & Co. off the field.
 Saints 28, Buccaneers 24

 Saints-Bucs is a revenge game.